 - 1. A filter is required for each return-air inlet.
 Airflow performance includes a 3/4-in.
 (19 mm) washable filter media such as contained in a factory-authorized accessory filter rack.
 See accessory list.
+To determine airflow performance without this filter, assume an additional 0.1 in. w.c.. available external static pressure. - 2.
+Blower speed taps are not always in the same order.
+Factory default blower connections are as follows: - a.
+Heating airflow BLUE (also used for Continuous Fan) - b.
+Cooling airflow BLACK (enabled when the Y terminal is energized)

-To determine airflow performance without this filter, assume an additional 0.1 in.
-W.C.. available external static - 2.
-ADJUST THE BLOWER SPEED TAPS AS NECESSARY FOR THE PROPER AIR TEMPERATURE RISE FOR EACH INSTALLATION. - 3.
-Shaded areas indicate that this airflow range is BELOW THE RANGE ALLOWED FOR HEATING OPERATION. - 4.
-Airflows over 1800 CFM require bottom return, two-side return, or bottom and side return.
-A minimum filter size of 20" x 25" (508 x 635 mm) is required. - 5.
-For upflow applications, air entering from one side into both the side of the furnace and a return air base counts as a side and bottom return. - 6.
-All airflows that are shown in BOLD exceed 0.58 watts per CFM at the given external static pressure.
+ADJUST THE BLOWER SPEED TAPS AS NECESSARY FOR THE PROPER AIR TEMPERATURE RISE FOR EACH INSTALLATION.

+- 3. Airflows over 1800 CFM require bottom return, two-side return, or bottom and side return.
+A minimum filter size of 20" x 25" (508 x 635 mm) is required. - 4.
+For upflow applications, air entering from one side into both the side of the furnace and a return air base counts as a side and bottom return. - 5.
+Highlighted areas indicate that this airflow range is beyond the range allowed for heating.
+THESE AIRFLOW RANGES MAY ONLY BE USED FOR COOL-ING. - 6.
+All airflows that are shown in BOLD exceed 0.58 watts per CFM at the given external static pressure. - 7.
+The "-" entry indicates an unstable operating condition.